abhishek-archlinux/AnimeWatch/README.md

 (Arch users first need to install 'python-pytaglib' from AUR.
 Then they can directly go to Release section, and download appropriate pkg.tar.xz package and install it using 'sudo pacman -U pkg_name'.
 Alternatively they can use PKGBUILD located in Arch related directory and can build package by themselves using 'makepkg -s' command, and then install package using 'pacman'.)

 (Ubuntu or Debian based distro users can also go to Release section or package directory,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb'.
-If 'gdebi' is not installed then install it using 'sudo apt-get install gdebi')
+If 'gdebi' is not installed then install it using 'sudo apt-get install gdebi'.)

 (If You've Already installed application using common method and now want to re-install it again using either .deb and .pkg.tar.xz or you want to try PyQt5 version, then first remove AnimeWatch.desktop file located in '~/.local/share/applications/' and also remove config directory '~/.config/AnimeWatch/src/)